vini-torino/keepsecret/README.md

 working in progress

-keepsecret script is a simple way to encrypted files and reset the password and key used during its encryption.
+keepsecret script is a simple way to encrypted files using shadow passwords